 Plan Completion Rating Scale Check Rating (Assessed by administrator.)
 Highly Effective (PDP goal is data driven and aligns with current student data needs, and/or school improvement needs/completed a minimum of 15 hrs of projected professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) 4.0 Effective (PDP goal is data driven and aligns with current student data needs, completed 12 - 14 hrs of projected professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) 3.0 Needs Improvement (did not meet all expectations/completed 7 - 11 hours of projected professional development with limited or inappropriate artifacts of deliberate practice related to outcome statement) 2.0 Unsatisfactory (did not meet expectations/projected professional development, 1 - 6 hours completed and limited appropriate artifacts of deliberate practice related to outcome statement) 1.0 required hours, or the number approved by the site administrator.
-Professional development activities may include, but are not limited to:

-Teachers employed after the first semester will be required to complete 1⁄2 of the HE/E professional development
+Teachers employed after the first semester will be required to complete 1/2 of the HE/E professional development